 "I had been diagnosed with PTSD prior to my pregnancy.
 When I became pregnant with my daughter I had 'crisis' episodes and was referred to a consultant who helped me to identify my triggers."

-If you've previously experienced a mental health problem during or directly after pregnancy, then you are at an increased risk of becoming unwell again – but this doesn't mean you definitely will.
-You might:
+If you have experienced a mental health problem during or after a previous pregnancy, there is more risk of you becoming unwell again.
+But this doesn't mean you definitely will.

-If you do become pregnant again, it's important to talk to your doctor about how you can look after your mental health, and find out about what support you can get.
-See our pages on support and services and self-care for more information.
+If you do become pregnant again, it's important to talk to your doctor about how you can look after your mental health.
+You should also think about what kind of support you might need.

 References are available on request.
 If you would like to reproduce any of this information, see our page on permissions and licensing.